k2view-academy/K2View-Academy/articles/26_fabric_security/02_fabric_entities_design.md

 Fabric stores its master key securely, using the master-key storage mechanism.

 First, it encrypts the master key using a *protection key*.
 To do so, the JAVA_AES library randomly generates a new 256 bit key using an AES-256 algorithm.
-Fabric also uses an Initialization Vector algorithm to encrypt the master key.
+Fabric also uses an initialization vector algorithm to encrypt the master key.

 Once the master key is encrypted, it is broken into bytes.
 Each byte is stored in a separate record in a dedicated Cassandra table.
 Using the Cassandra distribution data logic, the parts of the key are stored across different nodes of the cluster.